Arena di Verona

 The Arena di Verona Orchestra also performs during the winter season at the Teatro Filarmonico and Teatro Ristori, with a repertoire ranging from Baroque to Romantic and Contemporary music.
 Its ensembles are also very active at regional level.

 International tours are also important: in 1982 and 1984 in Vienna with Aida by Verdi; in 1986 in Vienna again with Turandot by Puccini; in 1987 in Luxor (Egypt) with Aida; in 1989 in Tokyo with Aida and in 1991 in Tokyo again with Turandot; in 1994 in Frankfurt with Nabucco by Verdi; in 1995 in Frankfurt again with La Bohème by Puccini; in 1995 in Vienna and Zurich with Nabucco; in 1996 in Berlin, again with Nabucco, through to Aida performed at Dortmund’s Westfalenhalle in 1997; in Beijing in 2000 with Tosca by Puccini; in February 2010, at the Tokyo International Forum Hall with Aida and a spectacular Gala with Plácido Domingo.
 In 2011, the Orchestra took part in the 26th edition of the Music Biennale Zagreb and the prestigious Masada - Dead Sea and Jerusalem Opera Festival, with an Opera Gala in Jerusalem and a performance of Verdi’s Messa da Requiem at Masada.
-Also in 2011, the Orchestra performed an imposing production of Puccini’s Turandot by Franco Zeffirelli at the Royal Opera House in Muscat, the Capital of the Sultanate of Oman, where it returned again in 2014 to perform Bellini’s I Capuleti e I Montecchi.
+Also in 2011, the Orchestra performed an imposing production of Puccini’s Turandot by Franco Zeffirelli at the Royal Opera House Muscat, the Capital of the Sultanate of Oman, where it returned in 2014 to perform Bellini’s I Capuleti e I Montecchi and again in 2015 with Turandot.
+In July 2017 the Orchestra performed an unforgettable concert at the Brunnenhof der Residenz in Munich, with over 15 minutes of applauses.

 The following is a list of our orchestra’s permanent members: